florianrhomberg/Samples/QRCodeApp/README.md

 QRCodeApp
 ==============

-This is a simple QR-Code application which displays any QRCode as png image in the browser.
+This is a QRCode sample application which displays any QRCode as png image in the browser.
 The application is integrated in a simple Vaadin 8 application where the user can enter any String which should be displayed as QRCode.

+For more details, see: http://www.florian-rhomberg.net

 Workflow
 ========